Friday, May 30, 2014

 Why We Care About Safety

-Here at the Old Place we look out for each other.
-One morning I was taking my walk around the lake when I noticed Ms. Edith sitting on her back porch with a stranger.
-It was a young man; his head was bent over, he had a cup of coffee in his hands and he was crying.
-Edith got up patted his back and walked over to me.
-The fella had recently lost his young bride to an act of violence leaving him a widower at 28 and his 7 year old daughter Teresa motherless.
-All of a sudden all my problems seemed like Disney World.
-As I began to pray with them the names Edith and Teresa kept appearing in my head, and I wondered what God was trying to tell me.
-I had been reading recently about a rather unique saint, a Prussian born Jew and former atheist named Edith Stein.
+Here at the Old Place, we look out for each other.
+One morning, I was taking my walk around the lake when I noticed Ms. Edith sitting on her back porch with a stranger.
+It was a young man; his head was bent, he held a cup of coffee, and he was crying.
+Edith got up, patted his back, and walked over to me.
+The fella had recently lost his young bride to an act of violence, leaving him a widower at 28 and his 7-year-old daughter Teresa motherless.
+All of a sudden, all my problems seemed like Disney World.
+As I began to pray with them, the names Edith and Teresa kept coming to mind, and I wondered what God was trying to tell me.
+I had been reading recently about a rather unique saint, a Prussian-born Jew and former atheist named Edith Stein.
 Moved by the tragedies of World War I, Edith became a nursing assistant in a hospital.
-Drawn to the Catholic faith, she was admitted as a Discalced Carmelite nun taking the name Teresa Benedicta of the Cross.
-Eight years later she was martyred in a Nazi gas chamber.
-God had chosen that moment of tragedy to show me again why safety is a ministry.
+Drawn to the Catholic faith, she was admitted as a Discalced Carmelite nun, taking the name Teresa Benedicta of the Cross.
+Eight years later, she was martyred in a Nazi gas chamber.
+God had chosen that moment of tragedy to show me, once again, why safety is a ministry.

-Of course safety is also the law.
-The philosopher Aristotle said that, “Law is reason free from passion.”
-Does that mean that law is sufficient reason on its own to be safe?
-I believe rational arguments and inferences alone do not give us trustworthy knowledge.
+Of course, safety is also the law.
+The philosopher Aristotle said, “Law is reason free from passion.”
+Does that mean that the law is a sufficient reason on its own to be safe?
+I believe that rational arguments and inferences alone do not yield trustworthy knowledge.
 Safety is about people.
-Silly, emotional, passion filled children of God.
+Silly, emotional, passion-filled children of God.

-As I reflected on the young man’s pain, I remember St. Teresa saying that, “Our knowledge of someone else’s pain is direct knowledge.”
+As I reflected on the young man’s pain, I remembered St. Teresa saying, “Our knowledge of someone else’s pain is direct knowledge.”
 Say what?
-Well, we know other people have a mind like ours sure because we know that we think, feel, decide, suffer, rejoice and etc. Think of Rene’ Descartes’ phrase, “Cogito ergo sum, I think therefore I am.”
-We all have experiences influenced by the world outside our own bodies but what makes those experiences interchangeable between us?
+Well, we know other people have a mind like ours, sure, because we know that we think, feel, decide, suffer, rejoice, etc. Think of RenĂ© Descartes’ phrase, “Cogito ergo sum, I think therefore I am.”
+We all have experiences influenced by the world outside our own bodies, but what makes those experiences interchangeable between us?

-In his 1995 Evangelium Vitae, Pope John Paul II, now St. John Paul the Great clarified this when he wrote, “Recognizing the reality of a person as opposed to a mere human organism is as fundamental as recognizing the reality of being.”
+In his 1995 Evangelium Vitae, Pope John Paul II, now St. John Paul the Great, clarified this when he wrote, “Recognizing the reality of a person as opposed to a mere human organism is as fundamental as recognizing the reality of being.”
 In other words, recognize the soul in all persons.
-So what’s it go to do with safety?
+So what’s it going to do with safety?

 I must go back to St. Teresa for an answer.
-The object of our awareness at first is awareness of a consciousness outside our-self, let’s say one that “appears” to be in pain.
-When we allow this awareness to unfold to its fullness, we find ourselves actually aware of becoming of the other person, in a sense “remembering” or “recognizing” their pain as if it were a memory in our own personal experience.
-We achieve what amounts to intimate knowledge of others, a caring that transcends any desire to merely prevent pain but to eliminate it all together.
-The struggle for safety is a supreme act of virtue and as St. Thomas Aquinas said, “nothing, except sin, is contrary to an act of virtue.”
+The object of our awareness at first is awareness of a consciousness outside ourselves, let’s say one that “appears” to be in pain.
+When we allow this awareness to unfold to its fullness, we find ourselves actually aware of becoming the other person, in a sense, “remembering” or “recognizing” their pain as if it were a memory in our own personal experience.
+We achieve what amounts to intimate knowledge of others, a caring that transcends any desire to merely prevent pain but to eliminate it altogether.
+The struggle for safety is a supreme act of virtue, and as St. Thomas Aquinas said, “nothing, except sin, is contrary to an act of virtue.”

 Sitting in a rocker at the Old Place, I am Col. Jim.